rvnash/richkbd/doc/buildguide.md

 ### 2. The Sockets

 The sockets not only require an electrical connection, but a good physical one too.
 This is because there is some force on the socket when inserting switches.
-Don't be afraid to use a good bit of solder, however, be cautious that the solder doesn't run inside the socked and foul the hotswappable springs that hold the switches.
+Don't be afraid to use a good bit of solder, however, be cautious that the solder doesn't run inside the socket and foul the hot-swappable springs that hold the switches.

 Todo Picture closeup of sockets